FAIRDataPipeline/DataPipeline.jl/docs/src/examples.md

 ```

 ## 2. Specify config files, scripts and data directory
-These variables and the corresponding files determine the model configuration; data products to be downloaded; and the directory where the downloaded files are to be saved.
+These variables and the corresponding files determine the model configuration; data products to be downloaded; and the local directory where the downloaded files are to be saved.

 ```@repl 1
 model_config = string(wrkd, "/examples/simple/model_config.yaml");